respondcreate/django-versatileimagefield/README.md

         return (image, {'quality': QUAL})
 ```

-All pre-processors should accept one required argument `image` (A PIL Image instance) and `**kwargs` (for easy future) and return a 2-tuple of the image and a dict of any additional keyword arguments to pass along to PIL's `Image.save` method.
+All pre-processors should accept one required argument `image` (A PIL Image instance) and `**kwargs` (for easy extension by subclasses) and return a 2-tuple of the image and a dict of any additional keyword arguments to pass along to PIL's `Image.save` method.

 #### Preprocessor Naming Convention ####

-Preprocessors follow a simple naming convention: `preprocess_FILETYPE`.
+In order for preprocessor methods to run, they need to be named correctly via this simple naming convention: `preprocess_FILETYPE`.
 Here's a list of all currently-supported file types:

 * BMP
 * DCX